tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Because DTLS records could be reordered, a record from epoch M may be received after epoch N (where N > M) has begun.
-Implementations SHOULD discard records from earlier epochs, but MAY choose to retain keying material from previous epochs for up to the default MSL specified for TCP {{RFC0793}} to allow for packet reordering.
+Implementations SHOULD discard records from earlier epochs but MAY choose to retain keying material from previous epochs for up to the default MSL specified for TCP {{RFC0793}} to allow for packet reordering.
 (Note that